doublez13/Bare-Metal-Kubernetes-Setup/example-deployment/wordpress-helm/README.md

-Add the helm repo for Wordpress
+Add the helm repo for Wordpress.
 Note creating a separate PVC should not be required.
 This can be handled in helm.

 ```